-The demand for dog parks and designated off-leash areas The American Veterinary Medical Association states that has grown tremendously in the past couple decades since there are 1.6 dogs per household on average in the United their introduction to the US in 1979.
+The demand for dog parks and designated off-leash areas The American Veterinary Medical Association states that their introduction to the US in 1979.
 As population density increases, we see a focus in providing more multi-family housing and houses on smaller residential lots.
 A growing percent of residents need places to bring their dogs outdoors.